Hope E. Jennings, Ph.D.

 AREAS OF RESEARCH

-• 20th Century and Contemporary British, American, and Anglophone Literatures
+• 20th Century and Contemporary British and American Literatures

 • Genre Studies: Apocalypse, Utopia/Dystopia, Science Fiction, Myth & Fairy Tale